Book lists, online activities and other resources that can help you maintain your health and wellbeing.

 Reading Well supports you to understand and manage your health and wellbeing using helpful reading.
 The books provide information and support for managing common health conditions and dealing with difficult feelings and experiences.

 There are currently 5 Reading Well lists for adults, young people and children.
+All of the books in the collections are free to reserve from your library of choice and can be borrowed for up to 6 weeks.
 Many of the books are also available as eBooks and eAudio books.

 Information about the lists is available on our Reading Well page.